 Under the proxy access provision in our By-Laws, an eligible shareholder or group of up to 20 shareholders owning at least 3% of our common stock continuously for three years may elect to nominate up to two individuals or 20% of the Board, whichever is greater, for election at the 2023 annual meeting, and to have those individuals included in our proxy statement for that meeting.
-If a shareholder or group of shareholders wishes to nominate one or more director candidates to be included in the Company's proxy statement for the 2023 annual meeting pursuant to these proxy access provisions in Article II, Section 12 of the By-Laws, notice must be received by the Secretary of the Company at the Company's principal executive offices no earlier than the close of business on [•] and no later than the close of business on [•].
-However, if the date of the 2023 annual meeting, such notice must be received by the Secretary of the Company at the Company's principal executive offices no earlier of the Annual Meeting, such notice must be received by the Secretary of the Company at the Company's principal executive offices no earlier than the close of business on [•] and no later than the close of business on the date that is 150 days in advance of the 2023 annual meeting or 10 days following the date we first publicly announce the date of 2023 annual meeting.
+If a shareholder or group of shareholders wishes to nominate one or more director candidates to be included in the Company's proxy statement for the 2023 annual meeting pursuant to these proxy access provisions in Article II, Section 12 of the By-Laws, notice must be received by the Secretary of the Company at the Company's principal executive offices no earlier than the close of business on September 26, 2022.
+However, if the date of the 2023 annual meeting is more than 30 days before or more than 60 days after the first anniversary of the date of the Annual Meeting, such notice must be received by the Secretary of the Company at the Company's principal executive offices no earlier than the close of business on the date that is 150 days in advance of the date of the 2023 annual meeting and no later than the close of business on the later of 120 days in advance of the 2023 annual meeting or 10 days following the date we first publicly announce the date of 2023 annual meeting.
 Any such notice must also comply with the timing, disclosure, procedural and other requirements as set forth in our By-Laws.